anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 The following list describes backend target domain components, which may be located on-site or off-site in the target domain.

-* PKI RA: performs centralized certificate management functions as a public-key infrastructure for the domain operator.
+* RA: performs centralized certificate management functions as a public-key infrastructure for the domain operator.
   As far as not already done by the domain registrar, it performs the final validation and authorization of certification requests.
-Otherwise, the RA co-located with the domain registrar directly connects to the PKI CA.
+Otherwise, the RA co-located with the domain registrar directly connects to the CA.

-* PKI CA, also called domain CA: generates domain-specific certificates according to certification requests that have been authenticated and authorized by the registrar and/or and an extra PKI RA.
+* CA, also called domain CA: generates domain-specific certificates according to certification requests that have been authenticated and authorized by the registrar and/or and an extra RA.

 Based on the diagram in BRSKI {{RFC8995, Section 2.1}} and the architectural changes, the original protocol flow is divided into four phases